 - Gone Horribly Right: His plan to corrupt Angel works, all right.
 He brings Darla back, and then has Drusilla turn her back into a vampire after Angel just went through all sorts of hell to try and save her.
 Then he encourages Darla and Drusilla to go on a massacre, and organizes a wine tasting to celebrate his victory.
 Darla and Drusilla proceed to crash the party, intending to massacre every Wolfram & Hart employee there out of revenge for being used as pawns.
 When Angel shows up, Holland begs for help, but unfortunately (for him), he has corrupted Angel to the extent that he simply throws back an Ironic Echo before locking the doors and letting Drusilla and Darla go nuts.

 - Ironic Echo: When Angel criticizes him for endangering innocents, Holland simply remarks that he "just can't seem to care."
 Angel says these exact words to him during the Gone Horribly Right incident mentioned above.

-- Knight of Cerebus: His introduction sets up Wolfram and Hart as the Big Bad of the entire series rather than the shadowy Man Behind the Man they were in the first half of Season 1, which is what initially moves the show to arc-based storytelling from the episodic structure it had before.
+- Knight of Cerebus: His introduction sets up Wolfram and Hart as the Big Bad of the entire series rather than the shadowy Man Behind the Man and benefactors of the Monster of the Week they were in the first half of Season 1, which is what initially moves the show to arc-based storytelling from the episodic structure it had before.
 He also helped resurrect Darla, leading to her revamping, Connor's birth and all that followed; an arc that dominated more than half of the series.